-Are you trying to find your work-life balance?
-Get inspired by the Getting Things Done (GTD) methodology and become the master of your time.
-Just learn a few basic principles and you will be able to tick off the tasks one by one.
+Are you seeking to find a better work-life balance?
+Get inspired by the Getting Things Done (GTD) methodology.
+With just a few basic principles, you can become the master of your time and effortlessly tackle your tasks one by one.

-That is why in 2001, American coach David Allen came up with the Getting Things Done methodology, which he described in his bestseller Getting Things Done: The Art of Stress-Free Productivity.
-As the name suggests, the ability to manage tasks according to GTD can not only handle more tasks, but also get rid of stress.
+In 2001, American coach David Allen introduced the Getting Things Done methodology in his bestseller, Getting Things Done: The Art of Stress-Free Productivity.
+As the name implies, GTD not only helps you handle more tasks but also frees you from the clutches of stress.

-One of GTD's main rules is to keep your inbox empty.
-Of course, it does not mean to check your email inbox every 5 minutes.
-But no one wants to go home knowing that many unprocessed orders, business cards or emails are waiting at work.
+One of GTD's fundamental rules is to keep your inbox empty.
+Now, this doesn't mean you have to constantly check your email every five minutes.
+However, no one wants to leave work with a pile of unprocessed orders, business cards, or emails waiting for them.

-- Delete if the request is not actionable.
+- Delete: If the request is not actionable, get rid of it.

-When managing tasks, keep in mind that there are many inbox folders like email, phone, or a chat app.
-But once you collect the tasks, remember there should be only a one to-do list.
+While managing tasks, it's crucial to keep in mind that you have various inbox folders like email, phone, or chat apps.
+However, once you gather all the tasks, remember that you should maintain only one to-do list.

-It can be pen and paper, sticky notes on the monitor, to-do mobile app, Microsoft OneNote, or you can use eWay-CRM to manage tasks.
-Each solution has some pros and cons.
+This list can be in the form of pen and paper, sticky notes on your monitor, a to-do mobile app, Microsoft OneNote, or any task management tool.
+Each option has its own advantages and disadvantages.

-The idea is quite simple: If you find that the task from your inbox needs to be put on hold, schedule it in your to-do list.
-It is not possible to keep multiple to-do lists under control.
+The underlying idea is simple: if a task from your inbox needs to be put on hold, schedule it on your to-do list.
+Juggling multiple to-do lists can quickly become unmanageable.

 Organize your tasks

-When managing tasks, it is easy to make the mistake of scheduling time-consuming tasks, which we tend to postpone.
-Unfortunately, the planned deadline easily becomes unrealistic this way.
+When managing tasks, it's easy to make the mistake of scheduling time-consuming tasks that we tend to procrastinate on.
+Unfortunately, this often results in unrealistic deadlines.

-The tasks need to be viewed also from a weekly perspective.
-Thanks to this, we can better schedule work for the coming week, or review entire projects or re-evaluate goals from a longer-term perspective (once a month and once a year).
+Tasks should also be examined from a weekly perspective.
+This allows you to better schedule work for the upcoming week, or review entire projects or re-evaluate goals from a longer-term perspective (once a month and once a year).